Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 That's where we are.

-The Democrats run the Senate, so the Dem Republicans can't do anything about it in the in the Senate.
+The Democrats run the Senate, so the Republicans can't do anything about it in the Senate.

-Uh if if if you want to say it's um you know violation of the Constitution or some other regulation, if somebody's not willing to make that charge and follow it up, um, then it's just gonna go on as it is with continuing resolution after continuing resolution.
+If you want to say it's a violation of the Constitution or some other regulation, if somebody's not willing to make that charge and follow it up, then it's just going to go on as it is with continuing resolution after continuing resolution.

-If the Democrats think there's a political advantage to it, not doing a budget, and the Republicans aren't willing to do anything other than say, hey, they haven't produced a budget, then they're gonna keep doing it as long as they think it's an advantage.
+If the Democrats think there's a political advantage to it, not doing a budget, and the Republicans aren't willing to do anything other than say, hey, they haven't produced a budget, then they're going to keep doing it as long as they think it's an advantage.

-Until it can be made something, it's an albatross around their neck, and you have to try to make that happen, they're gonna keep doing it.
+Until it can be made something that's an albatross around their neck, and you have to try to make that happen, they're going to keep doing it.

 Okay, another brief pause here at the top of the hour, folks.